srfunksensei/video-rental-store/README.md

 ## Video Rental Store

-Implementation of a system which provides following operations available:
+Video rental store is a software system for managing the rental administration.
+The system has these primary features:

-* get inventory of films
+1. Have an inventory of films
-* calculate the price for rentals
+2. Calculate the price for rentals
-* renting one or several films
+3. Keep track of the customers “bonus” points
-* returning films and calculating surcharges
+4. Renting one or several films and calculating the price
-* keep track of customer bonus bonus
+5. Returning films and calculating possible surcharges

-The system is build using Spring Boot and Java 1.8.
+The system is built using Spring Boot and Java 1.8.
 The following modules are included to build the app:
 * Web
 * JPA
 * H2